rbaumgarten/xlt-testsuite-documentation/README.md

 __Flow -__ Sometimes you have a very long setup procedure that you want to mask when you open a test inside of XLT Script Developer.
 FOr example you need to create an account or add several products to cart before the actual beginning of your test scope.
 Obviously the needed steps cover several websites or longer processes but are tieght closly together by their objective.
 We decided to consolidate these steps into flow modules and mark them with an "F" as first letter.
 Each flow may use several modules from different pages to achieve a distinct objective.
 A flow has defined starting and end point.
 To make it is as easy as possible a flow should start and end at the same page.
 The starting point defines the first word of it's name and the script location inside the package structure.

-## Installation

-You need the following prequesites (all links can be found in references):

-__Xceptance XLT Script Developer -__ Just download our firefox extension form mozzilla or our company website.

-__DemandWare SiteGenesis Shop -__ We provide you with a public instance of SiteGenesis but you can also choose to setup your own.
-For further infomration please rely on Demandware.

-__XLT Community Test Suite -__ Download this test suite and unzip it on your disc.

-## First Run

-Next open xlt script developer and click the folder icon above the left navigation to import an existing testing project.
-Choose the unzipped community test suite.
-Now you may already run the first tests.
-If you want to use your own shop instance go to glabal test data and change the storefront url to your web address.

-## Configuration

-__XLT -__ You may download xlt form our webiste and run the scripts via your IDE and a selenium webdriver.
-For further configuration please rely on our XLT doucumentation online.

 ## Guide